 In a messianic discourse, David foretold of an ultimate retribution upon Jehovah’s enemies (Psa.
 2:9; 110:1).

-Isaiah spoke of the time when every knee would bow and every tongue would swear allegiance to God (45:23; cf. Rom.
+Isaiah spoke of the time when every knee would bow and every tongue would swear allegiance to God (Is.
+45:23; cf. Rom.
 14:11).

 Daniel prophesied of a future bodily resurrection (Dan.
 12:2-3).
 These events are associated with the Savior’s second coming.

 New Testament Affirmation

 As indicated above, the New Testament abounds with information regarding the second coming of Christ.
 Jesus himself affirmed it on numerous occasions (cf. Mt.
 24:37, 39, 42, 44).

 Shortly before his crucifixion, the Savior promised that after his death he would “come again” (cf. Lk.
 19:15; Jn.
 14:3).
 When the Lord ascended into heaven the angels proclaimed that he would “so come in like manner” as they watched him depart into heaven (Acts 1:11).

 The entire fifteenth chapter of First Corinthians deals with the resurrection of the body, to occur at the time of Jesus’ return (v.
 23).
 The books of First and Second Thessalonians both deal significantly with the Christ’s return (1 Thes.
 4:13ff; 5:1ff; 2 Thes.
 1:7ff; 2:1ff).

 There is a special Greek term commonly used for the return of Christ.
 Parousia (24 times in the New Testament), signifying an “arrival” or “presence,” is employed sixteen times for the second coming (cf. Mt.
 24:37, 39; 1 Thes.
 3:13; 1 Cor.
 15:23; Jas.
 5:7, etc.).